- 1 What To Wear In Dubai

 Thinking to yourself, what do tourists wear in Dubai?
-Traveling to Dubai for the first time?
-Wondering what to wear in Dubai?
+Traveling to Dubai for the first time and wondering what to wear in Dubai?
 Well, then this post is for you!
 Travels to the beautiful “City of Gold” and a land of contrasts is on many wanderlust lists.
-In my last post, I shared a guide on where to stay in Dubai, in this post I am sharing a few essentials for your travel packing list for Dubai.
+In a recent post, I shared a guide on where to stay in Dubai, in this post I am sharing a few essentials for your travel packing list for Dubai.
 And some tips as to why these are your travel essentials for a memorable trip to one of the most known Emirates.

 Dubai is one of the seven emirates that make up the United Arab Emirates.
 It is often confused with Abu Dhabi, another popular city.
 And being a majority Muslim country, there are often conflicting information on what you can and cannot wear.
 Let’s start with the basics and dive right in.